If You Encounter Academic Misconduct

 Sometimes instructors are reluctant to report incidents of academic misconduct because they are concerned about entering something negative on a student’s permanent record or transcript.
 But the conduct process makes it unlikely that a single academic violation will incur a permanent record-entry.

 The student may be issued a “non-reportable warning” notifying them that any future violations will result in more serious sanctions.
-The warning is non-reportable in the sense that although Student Conduct keeps track of the violation, it does not create a conduct record for the student based on a single violation.
+The warning is non-reportable in the sense that although the Center for Student Conduct keeps track of the violation, it does not create a conduct record for the student based on a single violation.

-Incident reports and notes become part of the student record (which includes all information the university keeps about a student).
+Incident reports and notes become part of the student record (which includes all information the University keeps about a student).
 Instructors should be mindful throughout the process that their notes and emails about an incident become part of the student’s record.
 Students have a right to see the contents of their record and to request changes to their record, including expunging of information.

 Further information is available at the Center for Student Conduct website.